Farse 0.12.2

 }

-And the two (optional) operators.
+And the three (optional) operators.

 // Parses a required property.